loicgreffier/spring-boot-kafka-quickstarts/kafka-consumer-quickstarts/kafka-consumer-circuit-breaker/README.md

 This module shows:
 - Kafka Clients consumer API
 - Apache Avro
-- Unit tests with Mock consumer
+- unit tests with Mock consumer

 This module does:
 - consume <String,KafkaPerson> records from a topic named PERSON_TOPIC